Marché Central (Central Market), Casablanca

 Tip:

-If you want some nice fresh fruit with your meal, buy some and give to the restaurant – they will wash the fruit and arrange them for you in a plate.
+If you want some nice fresh fruit with your meal, buy some and give them to the restaurant – they will wash the fruit and arrange them for you on a plate.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Casablanca.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.